axelvaldez/radical-companies/_posts/reviews/2022-07-25-the-power-of-the-powerless.markdown

     <p>Historical<br>Roots</p>
    </th>
    <td>
-    <p>History is made little by little and that&rsquo;s how&rsquo;ve ended up in the mess we are in, burnig our own life boat, little by little.
+    <p>History is made little by little and that&rsquo;s how&rsquo;ve ended up in the mess we are in, burning our own life boat, little by little.
 According to David Graeber, author of <em>Debt: the First 5,000 Years</em>,<a href="#en11"><sup id="bm11">&hairsp;&nabla;&hairsp;</sup></a> the fuel for this has been debt.
-Quatified debt gave birth to money which in turn made it easy to extract and accumulate wealth.</p>
+Quantified debt gave birth to money which in turn made it easy to extract and accumulate wealth.</p>
    </td>
   </tr>
   <tr>